 What is a canopy tour?

 Wildwood Rush is an ecologically based journey through the treetops of a northern hardwood forest.
-Guests will travel through the forest on foot trails, zip across aerial cables and cross suspended sky bridges, on a thrilling journey while learning details of the local ecosystem.
+Guests will travel through the forest on foot trails, zip across a series of 9 aerial cables and cross five suspended sky bridges, on a thrilling journey while learning details of the local ecosystem.

 Are reservations required?